AkiValiaho/SpringSecurityRESTTemplate/README.md

 There is a Gulp process that moves frontend files to the target-folder under their own document root.

 Project has a static angular.js frontend with some stylish bootstrap styling :)

+Some example services are provided with this example template for demoing purposes.